thecodepapaya/keycode/README.md

 Change directory using `cd keycode`

-Make sure that all the file are in the same directory and execute the command below
+Make sure that all the files are in the same directory and execute the command below
 ```
 gcc keycode.c -o keycode.out && ./keycode.out
 ```